Skip to content

 Console table height 28 to 32 inches

-Lamp total height 26 to 30 inches
+Lamp total height Often 26 to 30 inches

 If you’re building a threshold that actually works, explore our Entryway collection.
 It’s curated specifically for this transition between outside and inside.